-Murphy Family Farms, Goldsboro Milling, Purdue Farms, Carrol's Foods, and SmithfieldFoods.
+Murphy Family Farms, Goldsboro Milling, Purdue Farms, NC Pork Council All commodity organizations and related agencies Carrol's Foods, and Smithfield Foods.

 The research conducted in this area has many stakeholders and beneficiaries, including the citizens of North Carolina as well as those who live outside the North Carolina state boundaries, both nationally and internationally.
-A prioritized list of target audiences is as follows: Animal producers

-Consumers of animal products Individuals who maintain animals as pets The agribusiness community Scientists and researchers Students
+Target audiences include, but are not limited to, animal producers, consumers of animal products, the agribusiness community, individuals who maintain animals as pets, scientists and researchers, and students.